polyphony-chat/docs/docs/Protocol Specifications/core.md

 to a new identity.
 This allows users to switch home servers while not losing ownership of messages sent by them.

+Message migration allows actors to move messages from one service-provider

 Migrating an actor always involves reassigning the ownership of all actor-associated data in the distributed network to the new actor.
 Should the old actor want to additionally move all data from the old home server to another home server, more steps are needed.
 Account migration is not considered